JKaizenn/Run-Sync/README.md

 # Run-Sync
-A running app and Calorie Tracker
+A running app that can scan and see your running pace